teamhanko/hanko/backend/docs/Config.md

 ### Web Authentication

-For most use cases, you just need to add the host of your website on which you want to use WebAuthn.
-Set `id` to the host name and set `origin` to the scheme + host name.
+For most use cases, you just need to add the domain of your website that Hanko will be used with.
+Set `id` to the domain name and set `origin` by including the protocol.

 #### Examples